sfeakes/AqualinkD/README.md

-* Check SWG messages like "#1 TruClear", see log in this post https://github.com/sfeakes/AqualinkD/discussions/388 -->
+* Check SWG messages like "#1 TruClear", see log in this post https://github.com/sfeakes/AqualinkD/discussions/388

+* Finish off heat pump / chiller.
+Probably use a thermostat for both with heat going to heater SP can cool to chiller SP -->

 # Updates in 2.6.0 (dev)
 * Added configuration editor in aqmanager.
+* Can now self-configure on startup.
 * Added scheduling of pump after events (Power On, Freeze Protect, Boost)
 * Fixed HA bug for thermostats not converting to °C when HA is set to display °C.
 * Added support for monitoring SBC system sensors, like CPU / GPU / Board (CPU temp being most useful).